-Resource Recover and Circular Economy Act (RRCEA)
+Resource Recovery and Circular Economy Act (RRCEA)

 Waste Diversion Transition Act (WDTA)

-This Act outlines the legislative framework for the winding down of waste diversion programs and industry funded organizations which will now be governed under the Resource Recovery and Circular Economy Act (RRCEA).
+This Act outlines the legislative framework for the winding down of waste diversion programs and industry-funded organizations, which will now be governed under the Resource Recovery and Circular Economy Act (RRCEA).

 Resource Productivity and Recovery Authority (RPRA)

 RPRA is a regulatory body that plays a key role in supporting the transition towards a circular economy and a waste-free Ontario.
 RPRA will enforce individual producer responsibility (IPR) requirements for managing waste associated with products and packaging by carrying out monitoring, compliance and enforcement activities.

 The Electrical and Electronic Equipment (EEE) Regulation under the Resource Recovery and Circular Economy Act, 2016 designates information technology, telecommunications, audio-visual (ITT/AV) and lighting equipment as materials that fall under Ontario’s individual producer responsibility regulatory framework.

 As of January 1, 2021, producers are individually accountable and financially responsible for collecting and reusing, refurbishing or recycling their products when consumers discard them.